 If you have read about observability, you have been told that collecting the measurements of metrics, distributed traces, and logs are the three key pillars to achieving success.
 However, observing telemetry from back-end applications does not provide the full picture of how your systems are behaving.
 Neglecting the front-end perspective potentially skews or even misrepresents the understanding of how your applications and infrastructure are performing in the real world, to real users.
 Extending the three pillars approach, IT teams must augment telemetry collection with user experience data to eliminate blind spots:

-- Metrics – Values represented as counts or measures that are often calculated or aggregates over a time period.
+- Metrics – Values represented as counts or measures that are often calculated or aggregated over a time period.
 Metrics can originate from a variety of sources, including infrastructure, hosts, services, as well as cloud platforms and external sources.

 - Distributed traces – Displays activity for a transaction or request as it flows through applications and show how services connect, including code-level details.